 Okay, I got really lucky here.
-I know it’s probably super hard to get tickets to an Oilers game, but if you can, go for it!
+I know it's probably super hard to get tickets to an Oilers game, but if you can, go for it!
 I was invited by Edmonton Tourism to join them for a game in the suite (sweet!) and of course, I said yes.
-I did feel a tiny bit guilty as Boyfriend is a huuuuuge hockey fan and wasn’t there, but I figured I’d go see the game for the both of us 😀
+I did feel a tiny bit guilty as my boyfriend at the time was a huuuuuge hockey fan and wasn't there, but I figured I'd go see the game for the both of us :D

-The Edmonton Oilers are actually making a come-back after years of playing rather awfully (just quoting the locals here) and so the ambiance at the stadium was great.
-The game was sold out and even though the Oilers lost, there were nothing but happy faces at the Stadium’s bar afterward.
+When I visited, the Edmonton Oilers were actually making a come-back after years of playing rather awfully (just quoting the locals here) and so the ambiance at the stadium was great.
+The game was sold out and even though the Oilers lost, there were nothing but happy faces at the Stadium's bar afterward.

 Day 3: Muttart Conservatory and West Edmonton Mall